No products in the cart.

 Having a bad attack of diverticul- ’itis’ can be very painful, & potentially dangerous – sometimes requiring surgery, while having diverticul-‘osis’ just means having some pockets…which may cause you no problems at all if your bowel stays in good working order.
 Around 15-25% of those with the ‘osis’ will end up having an attack of the ‘itis’.

 Diverticulosis (the pockets / pouches in the bowel wall – the non-scary one) is extremely common, & often picked up during tests for other conditions.
-About 1/3 of the Aussie population over 45 years, & 2/3 of those over 85 years is effected & it’s one condition we get asked about often at our goodMix market stalls (must be the best poos ever signs)!?
+About 1/3 of the Aussie population over 45 years, & 2/3 of those over 85 years are affected & it’s one condition we get asked about often at our goodMix market stalls (must be the best poos ever signs)!?

 Can I still eat seeds?